-- financial statements of the Office for Public Integrity (OPI): - are in accordance with the accounts and records of the OPI; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the OPI at the end of the financial year and the result of its operation and cash flows for the period 7 October 2021 to 30 June 2022. - internal controls employed by the OPI for the financial year over its financial reporting and its preparation of financial statements have been effective.
+- financial statements of the Office for Public Integrity (OPI): - are in accordance with the accounts and records of the OPI; - comply with relevant Treasurer's Instructions; - comply with relevant accounting standards; and - present a true and fair view of the financial position of the OPI at the end of the financial year and the result of its operation and cash flows for the year ended 30 June 2023. - internal controls employed by the OPI for the financial year over its financial reporting and its preparation of financial statements have been effective.